-- Unfamiliar or unauthorized transactions, money movement, or deposits
+- unfamiliar or unauthorized transactions, money movement or deposits;

-- Missing funds or securities
+- missing funds or securities;

-- Incorrect or unauthorized updates to account information, such as a change of address, email, or phone number
+- incorrect or unauthorized updates to account information, such as a change of address, email or phone number;

-- Unfamiliar accounts or creditors on your credit report
+- unfamiliar accounts or creditors on your credit report.

 Be Proactive: Safeguard Your Accounts

-To protect yourself and deter cybercriminals from accessing your personal financial information, take the following steps to secure your financial accounts.
+To protect yourself and deter cybercriminals from accessing your personal financial information, take the following steps to secure your accounts.

-6. Be Cyber Safe When Using Wi-Fi.
-Many public hotspots, such as wireless networks in airports, hotels, and restaurants, reduce their security settings so it is easier for individuals to access and use these wireless networks.
+7. Be Cyber Safe When Using Wi-Fi.
+Many public hotspots, such as wireless networks in airports, hotels and restaurants, reduce their security settings so it’s easier for individuals to access these networks.
 However, this also increases the possibility that someone could intercept your information.
 Some hackers will even create their own public networks with familiar-sounding names to lure in unsuspecting internet-seekers.
-Red flags to watch for include slow connections or networks that don't ask for you to agree to their terms of service.
-Wait until you can access a trusted, encrypted network.
-And when using wi-fi at home, secure your network with the strongest available encryption and a strong password.
+Red flags include slow connections or networks that don't ask for you to agree to their terms of service.
+Wait until you can access a trusted, encrypted network to access your financial accounts.
+And when using Wi-Fi at home, secure your network with the strongest available encryption and a strong password.